Equipment Safety · 2–5 min toolbox talk

 Safety Reminders

-- Use seatbelts and restraints.
+- Use seat belts and required restraints.

 Ask the Crew

-- Are attachments properly secured?
+- Is the attachment properly secured?